Salary Resolution No. 95-0926 Revised December 2018 Section 24: Miscellaneous Leaves of Absence

 The placement with the employee of a child for adoption or foster care and care for the newly placed child (FMLA and CFRA);

-To care for the employee’s child, parent, spouse, or domestic partner (CFRA only) who has a serious health condition.
-(Child is defined as biological, adopted, or foster child, stepchild, legal ward, or child of a person standing in loco parentis who is under 18 years of age or an adult dependent child.
+To care for the employee’s child, parent, spouse, or registered domestic partner (CFRA only) who has a serious health condition.
+(Child is defined as biological, adopted, or foster child, stepchild, legal ward, or child of a person standing in place of parent who is under 18 years of age or an adult dependent child.
 Parent is defined as biological, foster or adoptive parent, stepparent, or legal guardian.
 Parent does not include a parent-in-law under this provision.)